A73X/audit-conf-benchmarks/README.md

 It allows you to **parse machine configuration extracts**, **compare them against a specified benchmark (PDF or XLSX)**, and output compliance results in XLSX format.
 The project is built with extensibility in mind—new parsers and converters can be easily added to support different input formats and extraction tools.

+⚖️ **Legal Notice:** Per Center for Internet Security (CIS) terms, CIS Benchmarks in PDF format may have restrictions on commercial use.
+Review and comply with the applicable CIS license/terms before any commercial use.

 ⚠️ **Note:** As of now, the tool only works for **Microsoft Windows configuration extracts**.
 Support for other platforms is planned in future updates.

 ---